OleHolmNielsen/Niflheim_users/docs/Hardware.rst

 * **4 GPU nodes** Lenovo SD650-N_V2_ 1U servers that feature the Intel Xeon family of processors and 4 times NVIDIA A100_ *A100-SXM4-40GB* GPUs and an NVLink_ interconnect.

-  The processors are Intel Xeon Platinum 8358_ CPUs running at 2.60 GHz Base frequency (up to 3.40 GHz in Turbo_mode_) and including AVX-512_ vector instructions.
+  The processors are Intel Xeon Platinum 8358_ 2 times 32-core CPUs running at 2.60 GHz Base frequency (up to 3.40 GHz in Turbo_mode_) and including AVX-512_ vector instructions.

-  The RAM memory is 512 GB per node.
+  The RAM memory is 512 GB 3200 MHz DDR4 dual-rank memory per node, 2 TB in total for all nodes.

+  CPU peak speed: 5325 GFLOPS/node, 21 TFLOPS_ in total for all nodes.

   The Direct Water Cooled servers are mounted in Lenovo *Neptune* DW612S_ chasisses.